 4. Work Abroad Instead

-If you’re not ready to be tied to your laptop, working abroad might be a better fit for you, especially if you are planning on staying in one place for awhile.
+If you’re not ready to be tied to your laptop, working abroad might be a better fit for you, especially if you are planning on staying in one place for a while.
 This option can be trickier since you’ll need visas or residential permits.

 Happy at your current job?
-If you feel that you’re able to be as effective in your current position remotely and on different time zones, you can try to convince your boss to let you become a remote worker.
+If you feel that you’re able to be as effective in your current position remotely and in different time zones, you can try to convince your boss to let you become a remote worker.

 5. Plan Other Logistics